emojicode/emojicode.github.io/src/reference/classes-valuetypes.md

 ## Instance Variables

-To store information in your type instances, you’ll use instance variables.

-In the class body the 🍰 syntax can be used to declare variables.
+To store information in your type instances, instance variables are used.
+The 🍰 syntax is used to declare an instance variable.

 The example below defines a 🐟 class with instance variables.

 ```